YuvalShaul/k8s/infrastructure/cluster/2-network.md

 - Later on, if your nat network stops working, you can start it again by typing:
 **VBoxManage natnetwork stop  --netname k8s-nat**
 **VBoxManage natnetwork start --netname k8s-nat**
-- Now, for each of you machines, right-click -> settings, choose **Network**,  and select "NAT Network" from the drop-down list.
+- Now, in your template machine, right-click -> settings, choose **Network**,  and select "NAT Network" from the drop-down list.
 Make sure that the correct NAT network appears in "Name".
 - Open the "Advanced" option there, and make sure that the "Cable Connected" is checked.
+- Restart the machine, or power it on.

 ## IP addresses